 After a 20 minute trip, we're back at Ruifang Station!
 Lots of people alighting as well.

 The lights look cool and there's a teddy bear exhibit on the side.

 Upon arriving, we bought immediately our TRA tickets.
-Same thing as before we have no idea which train line to take so I just told the guy on the counter “Taipei” and he gave me the ticket pointing out the schedule and platform.
-Yes, this was a chance ticket so no guarantee for seats.
+The same thing as before, we have no idea which train lines to take so I just told the guy on the counter "Taipei" and he gave me the ticket pointing out the schedule and platform.
+Our train arrives in 20 minutes.
+Yes, this is a chance ticket so no guarantee for seats.